mikalv/check-if-output-was-spent/README.md

 ## Prerequisites

-The code was written and tested on Xubuntu 16.04 Beta 1 x86_64.
+The code was written and tested on Ubuntu 16.04 Beta x86_64.

 Instruction for Monero compilation:
  - [Ubuntu 16.04 x86_64](https://github.com/moneroexamples/compile-monero-09-on-ubuntu-16-04/)